-ED nursing no Annual Leave during festive period planned rota is in place from the 18th Dec- 4th January additional HCSW working nights on 1st and 2nd an additional nurse has been recruited and will be in post by mid-December.
-This will allow additional staffing to be planned Medical staffing Planned Rota in place from the 18 th December to the 4 th January.
-Additional medical cover to be arranged for evenings of 18 th , 26 th , 27 th December and 1 st - 5 th January An additional Hospital at Night Practitioner will be rostered on key dates where high levels of activity are predicted.
+Acute - Unscheduled Care Emergency Department In addition to normal levels of nursing and medical cover, plans are in place to have an additional trained nurse on duty on the night shift on 31 December, 01 and 02 January, this is targeted in line with predicted activity.
+Normal working practise - no annual leave entitlement during festive period.
+Medical staffing.
+Enhanced Rota in place from the 18 th December to the 4 th January.
+Hospital @ Night An additional Hospital at Night Practitioner will be rostered on key dates where high levels of activity are predicted.
 At present this looks likely to be 26 and 27 December and then 31 December, 01, 02 and 03 January.
 Staff in will be increased from two to three on the following dates: 26 th , 27 th and 28 th December and 1 st , 2 nd , 3 rd , and 4 th January.
-On-call Consultant cover will be provided on the 25 December and 01 January bank holiday Increased levels of Consultant cover will be available in the Hospital on the 28 th December and 4 th January public holidays to provide senior decision making support DME - On call Consultant cover will be provided on the Friday the 25 December and Friday 01 January.
-Weekend cover and normal Monday 28 December and 04 January.
+Medical Unit On-call Consultant cover will be provided on the 25 December and 01 January bank holidays Increased levels of Consultant cover will be available in the Hospital on the 26 December and 02 January bank holidays to provide senior decision making support prior to the weekend periods.
+DME - On call Consultant cover will be provided on the Friday the 25 December and Friday 01 January. (this has still to be confirmed with the consultants).
+Normal Weekend cover and normal Monday 28 December and 04 January.
+Renal Unit Normal levels of cover on all days except the 25 December and 01 January public holidays.

-public holidays.
 The unit will be open on both Saturdays (26 December and 02 January) to accommodate patients requiring dialysis.

 Day Hospital Normal levels of service will be in place on the days out with the public holidays.
 During the public holidays the Day Hospital will be closed.